 A live hunt with just enough structure to feel easy.

 Every public night follows the best sky actually on offer.
-We keep people rotating between the telescope, the binoculars, the apps, and short sky moments without forcing a fixed object list.
+We keep people rotating between the telescope, the binocular tripod, the apps, and short sky moments without forcing a fixed object list.

 1Best Available Views